Battenberg family

-The Battenberg family is a non-dynastic cadet branch of the House of Hesse-Darmstadt, which ruled the Grand Duchy of Hesse until 1918.
+The House of Battenberg is a non-dynastic cadet branch of the House of Hesse-Darmstadt, which ruled the Grand Duchy of Hesse until 1918.
 The first member was Countess Julia von Hauke, whose brother-in-law Grand Duke Louis III of Hesse created her Countess of Battenberg in 1851, along with the style of Illustrious Highness (H.Ill.H.), at the time of her morganatic marriage to Grand Duke Louis's brother Prince Alexander of Hesse and by Rhine.
 The name of the title refers to the town of Battenberg in Hesse.
 In 1858, the countess' title was elevated to Princess of Battenberg, with the style of Serene Highness (H.S.H.).

 In 1917, most members of the family had been residing in the British Empire and had renounced their Hessian titles, due to rising anti-German sentiment among the British during the First World War.
 At that point, they changed the family name to Mountbatten, an anglicised version of Battenberg.
 However, Juan, Count of Barcelona, a son of Victoria Eugenie of Battenberg, Queen of Spain, bore the surname of Borbón y Battenberg until his death in 1993.

 The last born member of the House of Battenberg who had not changed the name was the youngest son of the Princess of Battenberg, Prince Francis Joseph of Battenberg, who died childless in 1924, but his widow, Princess Anna of Battenberg also kept using the name of Battenberg until the end of her life.

 Origins

 Prince Alexander (1823–1888) was the third son of Grand Duke Louis II of Hesse and by Rhine and of Wilhelmina of Baden, yet it was openly rumoured that his biological father was actually Baron Augustus von Senarclens-Grancy, his mother's chamberlain.

-Prince Alexander's spouse, Julia von Hauke (1825–1895), was a mere countess, the orphaned daughter of Count Moritz von Hauke, a Polish nobleman of German ancestry who had served as a general in the Imperial Russian Army and then as Deputy Minister of War of Congress Poland.
+Prince Alexander's spouse, Julia von Hauke (1825–1895), was a mere countess, the orphaned daughter of Count Moritz von Hauke, a Polish nobleman who had served as a general in the Imperial Russian Army and then as Deputy Minister of War of Congress Poland.

 Count von Hauke's rank was too low for his daughter's children with Prince Alexander to qualify for the succession to the throne of the Grand Duchy of Hesse.
 For this reason, her new brother-in-law Louis III of Hesse created the title of Countess of Battenberg (Gräfin von Battenberg) for her and for the couple's descendants.

 In 1858, the title, which referred to the town of Battenberg in Hesse, was elevated to princely status.
 There was never a corresponding principality of Battenberg; the title was a non-sovereign one in the nobility of the Grand Duchy of Hesse.

 A previous family of the counts of Battenberg had become extinct in the 14th century.

 After 1858, the children of this union bore the title of Prince (Prinz) or Princess (Prinzessin), with the style of Serene Highness (Durchlaucht).
 Battenberg thus became the name of a morganatic cadet branch of the Grand Ducal family of Hesse, without the right of succession to the Grand Duchy.